What Is the Place of Emotion in Debate?

 Pathos in Practice: Debate Coaches Weigh In

 Debate coaches and adjudicators have front-row experience with the role of emotion in rounds.
-Many will say that persuasion is not purely logos – style and audience connection matter too.
+De Many will say that persuasion is not purely logos – style and audience connection matter too.
 In formats geared toward layperson judges (like public forum debate or community youth debates), a bit of pathos can make an argument more accessible and compelling.

 A coach might train students in storytelling techniques, teaching them how to open a speech with a relatable scenario or to use analogies that stir imagination.
 The idea is to put the audience (or judge) in a receptive frame of mind.
 In fact, guidelines from the IPDA (International Public Debate Association) – a debate format that values communicative speaking – explicitly justify using emotional appeals for several reasons: to put the audience in a favorable state of mind, to provide motivational warrants for arguments, to serve as a catalyst for action, and to balance the logical and ethical appeals with a human element.